JasperSylvestre/Data-Science-Portfolio/nlp-disaster-tweets/README.md

 The notebook can be examined online for full feature access on [nbviewer](https://nbviewer.org/github/JasperSylvestre/data-science-portfolio/blob/main/nlp-disaster-tweets/notebooks/nlp-disaster-tweets-notebook.ipynb).

-This Jupyter notebook showcases NLP and modeling BiLSTM architecture using the data available on [Kaggle](https://www.kaggle.com/competitions/nlp-getting-started/data) and is in the data folder.
-For detailed insights through of the data preprocessing and modeling process, refer to the notebooks folder.
-For visualizations, refer to the image folder.
+This Jupyter notebook showcases NLP and modeling BiLSTM architecture using the data available on [Kaggle](https://www.kaggle.com/competitions/nlp-getting-started/data).
+This notebook explored using a BiLSTM neural network for NLP to predict real disasters from tweets.
+The notebook employed data pre-processing, PyTorch model training with early stopping, and various evaluation metrics.
+While the model showed promise (good AUC score), there's room for improvement through architecture exploration, hyperparameter tuning, and alternative techniques.
+Finally, the model was used to form a submission CSV file.

 The final submission CSV file may be slightly influenced by randomness when running the notebook on your own machine, but using  the current saved file in this repository will yield an F1 score of 0.79037.
 Significantly improved results can be achieved to get a score of 80 to 85%, especially when employing transfer models like BERT.